 How much does it cost to install solar on my house?
-The cost to install a solar or Photovoltaic (PV) system on your house is somewhat variable.
+The cost to install a solar or Photovoltaic (PV) system varies.
 There are several factors that have to be considered when answering that question.
 Those considerations include whether or not the solar panels can be installed on your existing roof, or whether a ground mounted pedestal array may be better suited to your specific needs.
-As a general rule, you could expect to spend somewhere in the neighborhood of $2.50/watt for a roof mounted system, or $3.25/watt for a ground mounted system, before applicable NYSERDA rebates and Federal and New York State Tax Credits.
+As a general rule, you could expect to spend somewhere in the neighborhood of $2.50/watt for a roof mounted system, or $3.00/watt for a ground mounted system, before applicable NYSERDA rebates and Federal and New York State Tax Credits.
 The total expense for a system is dependent on the size of the system being installed.
 Our systems are typically sized in increments of 2500 watts.
 An average roof usually accommodates between 5000 and 10,000 watts.
 Therefore, after incentives, a system can run in the neighborhood of $8,000 to $16,000.

 Is my house a good candidate for a PV system?
 Your house is considered a good candidate for a PV system if your house has a southern facing exposure with little to no shading.
 The solar arrays have to be installed facing the southern sky.
 There has to be little to no shading from trees or other structures that would cast shadows on the solar array.
-For a roof mounted system, your current roof must be less than 10 years old and in good shape.

 What is the payback period on my system?
 In most cases, the payback period is about 7 years.
 The payback period is defined as the amount of time it takes for the savings on your electrical utility bills offsets what you paid for the system.
 After 8 years, all savings from the system go directly to you, the homeowner.

 If you are financing the system, you may see a savings from day one!